 It’s almost like you’re competing with yourself!

-But, sometimes I have a lot of smaller things that need to get done, or I need to go room to room and not get TOO tied-up in one room, but not be watching my watch as I’m very focused on getting the house clean.
+But, sometimes I have a lot of smaller things that need to get done or I need to go room to room and not get TOO tied-up in one room.
+By not watching my watch I’m able to stay focused on getting the house clean.

 Use Music to Guide Your Intervals

-For our family, we have a playlist of songs that pep everyone up and help us get motivated to clean AND do it quick.
+For our family, we have a playlist of upbeat music that pep everyone up and help us get motivated to clean AND do it quick.

 We have 5 songs, we put them on shuffle and our routine goes like this:

 - 1 song in their room

 - 1 song in the bathroom